objhaz/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 0: tthis script is to Write a script that prints the absolute path name of the current working directory.
+Task 1: This script is to Display the contents list of your current directory